jackyzha0/quartz/content/notes/think-writing.md

 [transaction-finality](notes/transaction-finality.md)

 two types of nodes in a permissioned blockchain network:
-- Consensus nodes**: are responsible for the execution of the consensus algorithm
+- Consensus nodes - responsible for the execution of the consensus algorithm
-- Regular nodes**: perform the maintenance of a local copy of the blockchain using the blocks generated from the set of consensus nodes.
+- Regular nodes - perform the maintenance of a local copy of the blockchain using the blocks generated from the set of consensus nodes.